 • negative behaviours, e.g., intimidation or exclusions related to the sex of the recipient

 Victimisation means treating someone unfairly because they have made, or intend to make, a discrimination or harassment complaint.
 This also includes those who have supported another person in making a complaint.
-Victimisation of any person involved in a complaint is unacceptable and may constitute an infringement of the Staff Code of Conduct – Governing Policy or Student Conduct and Discipline – Governing Policy.
+Victimisation of any person involved in a complaint is unacceptable and may constitute an infringement of the Staff Code of Conduct – Governing Policy or Student Conduct – Governing Policy.

 Workplace bullying is defined as repeated and unreasonable behaviour directed towards a worker or a group of workers that creates a risk to health and safety.
 For further information, refer to the University’s Preventing and Responding to Workplace Bullying – Governing Policy.
 It is possible for a person to be bullied, harassed and discriminated against at the same time.